Mercury Fur: Characters

-Elliot - Aged 19, he is the main facilitator in preparing the parties as well as being the chief dealer in butterflies which he sells in an ice cream van.
+Elliot - The main facilitator in preparing the parties as well as being the chief dealer in butterflies which he sells in an ice cream van.
 He however has only ever taken one, meaning he has retained all his memories from before the butterflies arrived.
 He hurls a great deal of verbal abuse at Darren but also shows genuine love for him.

-Darren - Aged 16, he is Elliot's brother and assistant.
+Darren - Elliot's brother and assistant.
 He is addicted to the butterflies which have resulted in him having memory loss.

-Naz - A young looking 15-year-old orphan who is a regular customer of Elliot's.
-He like many of the other characters has severe memory loss through butterfly addiction.
-He happens across the party by accident and wants to help the gang, much to the dismay of Elliot.
+Naz - An orphan who is a regular customer of Elliot's.
+Like many of the other characters has severe memory loss through butterfly addiction.
+Happens across the party by accident and wants to help the gang, much to the dismay of Elliot.

 Party Piece - A ten-year-old boy.
 He is the victim prepared for the Party Guest.

-Lola - 19-years-old, Lola is skilled in using make-up and designing costumes, which is utilised for the parties.
+Lola - Skilled in using make-up and designing costumes, which is utilised for the parties.
 Lola wears feminine clothing and is physically male in appearance.
 It is not specified in the play if Lola is a transgender woman or a transvestite man (in the play-text Lola is referred to by the "he" pronoun in the stage directions).
 In 2015 Ridley was asked at a Q&A why the character of Lola is not portrayed by "a female actor".
 He responded to this by saying that the reason was because "he's transgender, at that stage of transgender he's a... he's a male. […] He's born male and he identifies as a woman."

-Spinx - 21 years old, he is the leader of the gang and Lola's brother.
+Spinx - The leader of the gang and Lola's brother.
 He looks after the Duchess with whom it is suggested he has an intimate relationship with.
 The rest of the gang are mostly fearful of him.

-Duchess - A frail and blind 38-year-old woman.
+Duchess - A frail and blind woman.
 She gets her name from being deceived into thinking that she is a duchess of a country.
 Her belief in this is maintained through her having to rely on the accounts of others as to her situation due to her blindness.
 She has also mixed up her life history with the character of Maria from The Sound of Music.
 It is heavily suggested that she may have a closer connection to Elliot and Darren than it initially appears.

-Party Guest - 23 years old.
-The party revolves around enacting his own violent sexual fantasy against a child.
+Party Guest - The party revolves around enacting his own violent sexual fantasy against a child.